ahmadnajmi90/nexscholarsys/README.md

   - Automatic web search-based generation
   - URL-based generation using personal/institutional websites

+### Admin Management
+- Role and permission management for all user types
+- Faculty administration assignment and management
+- User profile management with email reminders
+- Dashboard for monitoring platform metrics and user activity

 ### University Directory
 - Browse universities and their faculties
 - View academicians, postgraduates, and undergraduates by faculty